virtual-labs/exp-metal-semiconductor-junctions-iiith/experiment/theory.md

 - **p-type Semiconductors**: Achieved by doping with elements that have fewer valence electrons (e.g., boron in silicon).
 This creates holes—positively charged mobile carriers.

 Doping is essential for forming junctions, which lead to various electronic functionalities by modifying charge carrier distributions.
+Work function is defined as the amount of work required to remove electrons from the solid material (Fermi level) to free space vacuum.
+Electron affinity for a semiconductor is the work required to remove an electron from Ec (conduction band) to free space.

 ## Metal-Semiconductor Junctions
 When a metal comes into contact with a semiconductor, different types of junctions can form based on their electrical behavior and energy band alignment.
 ![](./images/image.png)
 ### Ohmic Contacts
 - **Definition**: Ohmic contacts provide a low-resistance electrical connection, allowing current to flow easily in both directions without significant rectification.
 The current-voltage (I-V) characteristics are linear and symmetric about the origin. he current is directly proportional to the potential across the junction and it is symmetric about the origin.Thus, ohmic contacts are non-rectifying and show negligible voltage drop and resistance irrespective of the direction and magnitude of current.
-When the semiconductor has a higher work function than that of metal, then the junction formed is called the Ohmic junction.
+When the n-type semiconductor has a higher work function than that of metal, or p-type has lower work function than that of the metal , then the junction formed is called the Ohmic junction.
 - **Formation**: Achieving an ohmic contact typically requires heavy doping near the interface to ensure sufficient charge carriers are available for conduction.
 Techniques such as thermal annealing can improve the contact quality by reducing defects and enhancing carrier mobility.
-  - High doping concentrations, typically above $10^{19}$ cm$^{-3}$, ensure a negligible energy barrier.

   - Metal selection is crucial—metals with a work function close to the semiconductor's electron affinity help minimize contact resistance.
-- Good Ohmic Contact: When ρc is very small (high doping, clean interface), even a small voltage difference can result in a large current density.
+- Good Ohmic Contact: When ρ is very small (high doping, clean interface), even a small voltage difference can result in a large current density.
-- Poor Ohmic Contact: If ρc is large (due to poor interface quality, low doping, or barrier formation), the current density will be small, indicating more resistance at the interface.
+- Poor Ohmic Contact: If ρ is large (due to poor interface quality, low doping, or barrier formation), the current density will be small, indicating more resistance at the interface.
 - **Example**: An ohmic contact can be formed between heavily doped n-type silicon and metals like aluminum.
 The high doping level provides an abundance of free electrons, while aluminum facilitates easy electron flow, resulting in a junction that behaves like a simple resistor.

 ### Schottky Barriers
-- **Definition**: A Schottky barrier is formed when a metal with a higher work function contacts a semiconductor, creating a rectifying junction.
+- **Definition**: A Schottky barrier is formed when a metal with a higher work function contacts a n-type semiconductor, or metal with lower work function contacts with p-type semiconductor with higer work function  creating a rectifying junction.
 This results in a potential energy barrier that controls carrier injection and flow.
 Formation- height of schottky barrier  is determined by the difference between the metal work function and the semiconductor electron affinity :
 ![](./images/q1.png)